geek111/tab/mytabs/README.md

 # KepiTAB Manager

-This is an open source Firefox add-on for advanced tab management.
+This is an open source browser extension for advanced tab management.
+It now supports Chromium-based browsers, although features that rely on Firefox containers and the sidebar are disabled.

 ## Features